 Vodka sauce is one of my favorites and one that I don’t make often enough.
 This time I made it and threw in some gulf shrimp to make shrimp penne alla vodka sauce.

-Shrimp Penne with Vodka Sauce
+Shrimp Penne alla Vodka Sauce

 Quite a while ago I did a post on Penne with Vodka Sauce.
 It’s a tasty but time consuming recipe involving oven baking the sauce for quite a while.
 This vodka sauce is similar but with no oven time.
 Just reduce the sauce for a while on the stovetop.
 Much easier.